 3. Scheduling Differences

-Scheduling tools exist in both of these kinds of software, but field service management software tends to be focused on customer availability and the availability of technicians who are able to handle the work that needs to be done.
+Scheduling tools exist in both of these kinds of software, but field service management software scheduling tends to be focused on customer availability and the availability of technicians who are able to handle the work that needs to be done.
 CMMS scheduling is often more focused on the priority of the work that needs to be handled.
 Since these are software tools that handle the management of different business operations, it makes sense that they will use unique scheduling functions to determine who works on which task and at what time.

 Scheduling for the tasks in either maintenance system can be improved with the use of routing logic and GPS integration.
 When you use smart tools to create routes that will save your techs time and energy, you will also make more money and have the ability to handle customer needs right away.